bryaneduarr/turbostack/config/tailwind/README.md

 # `@workspace/tailwind`

-Shared [Tailwind CSS](https://tailwindcss.com/blog/tailwindcss-v4) configuration for the Turborepo workspace.
+Shared [Tailwind CSS](https://tailwindcss.com/blog/tailwindcss-v4) configuration for the workspace.

 ## Overview

-This package provides a standardized [Tailwind CSS V.4](https://tailwindcss.com/blog/tailwindcss-v4) configuration used across all packages and applications within the monorepo.
+This package provides a standardized [Tailwind CSS V.4](https://tailwindcss.com/blog/tailwindcss-v4) configuration used across all packages and applications within the workspace.
 It ensures consistent styling and theme support throughout the project.

 ## Features